Elisee-Masudi/Mod1-Final-Project/your-project/README.md

 [Twitter Application](https://developer.twitter.com/en)

-To understand the statistics structure we used pokemon [Pokemon Data Base](https://pokemondb.net/pokedex/bulbasaur#dex-stats)
+To understand the statistics structure we used the [Pokemon Data Base](https://pokemondb.net/pokedex/bulbasaur#dex-stats)

 <a name="workflow"></a>